StackVista/stackstate-docs/setup/agent/kubernetes.md

   enabled: true
 ```

-### Kubernetes_state check
+#### Run the Kubernetes_state check as a cluster check

 The kubernetes_state check is responsible for gathering metrics from kube-state-metrics and sending them to StackState.
 It is configured on the StackState Cluster Agent and runs in the StackState Agent pod that is on the same node as the kube-state-metrics pod.

-#### Run as a cluster check

 In a default deployment, the pod running the StackState Cluster Agent and every deployed StackState Agent need to be able to run the check.
 In a large Kubernetes cluster, this can consume a lot of memory as every pod must be configured with sufficient CPU and memory requests and limits.
 Since only one of those Agent pods will actually run the check, a lot of CPU and memory resources will be allocated, but will not be used.